h33h33/h33h33.github.io-/README.md

 * Type `thoughts` in a terminal and press `<enter>`
 * Your preferred text editor opens.
 Type your thought, then save and exit
 * Thoughts outputs a single, self-contained HTML file with your thought added.
 The thought is timestamped and the timestamp is linkified
-* Thoughts pushes your updated `thoughts.html` to a remote git repository of your choosing.
+* Thoughts pushes your updated `thoughts.html` to a remote git repository.

 ## Installing